maxtepkeev/python-redmine/docs/advanced/request_engines.rst

 Sync
 ++++

 Default engine in Standard Edition.
-Requests are made in a sequantial fashion, i.e. ony by one.
+Requests are made in a sequential fashion, i.e. one by one.
 There is nothing to do to use it, but just for the purpose of example, this is how we can explicitly ask Python-Redmine to use it: